dtembo98/omnis-bite/README.md

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.

-### ./storybook directory

-This is where your stories will be registered and where the Storybook configs will live.

-### ./test directory

-This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
-This is a file that contains the snapshots of all your component storybooks.